-Another winter break is wrapping up and it’s almost time to lie out the children’s finely pressed uniforms and sit in the slew of morning traffic.
-Everything seems to be fine as the weekend winds down and the start of school draws near.
-And then, as the alarm goes off on that Monday morning, you know in your heart that getting your little ones out of bed is not going to be a walk in the park.
+Another summer break is wrapping up and it’s time to lie out the children’s finely pressed uniforms and sit in the morning traffic.
+Everything seems to be as fine as it can be in the middle of a pandemic.
+And then, as the alarm goes off on that first day of school, you know in your heart that getting your little ones out of bed is not going to be a walk in the park.
+Let the back to school blues begin…

-But what if there was a way… to stop those back to school blues?
-Imagine your child waking up on time and not whining about having to walk into school on Monday morning.
+But what if there was a way to stop those back-to-school blues?
+Imagine your child waking up on time and not whining about having to walk into school.
 It’s absolutely possible!

 For starters, make sure that you start preparing your kids a few days before they get back to school.
 Don’t let them sleep in as late as they want to, and try to get to sleep at a reasonable time.
-Resetting your body’s sleep clock will be beneficial in getting up on that Monday morning.
-It helps to set up on Sunday night.
+Resetting your body’s sleep clock will be beneficial in getting up in the morning.
+It helps to set up the night before.
 Pack everyone’s lunches and bring out the uniforms for the following day.
 This will make the getting out of the house process, so much easier.

-On that Monday morning, start your day off in a positive way!
+On the morning of the first day, start your day off in a positive way!
 Enjoy a nice breakfast with the kids, and maybe play some music in the kitchen.
 It will wake your kids up and put you in a good mood when you listen to your favorite song.
 Talk to your kids at breakfast and ask them to tell you one thing that they are looking forward to in the upcoming week!
 It’ll sure get them excited about heading back.

 Sneak a little note and extra snack in your child’s lunch box.
 Maybe a note that wishes them a great day and a cookie to surprise them and lift their spirits!
 This can put them in a better mood and makes the following days back at school a little bit easier.